BroadbandForum/data-model-template/docs/index.typ

     ],
     [For CWMP only, the name of the parameter (in each table entry) that enables and disables that table entry.
-Such a parameter is needed whenever access is readWrite (so the Controller might be able to create entries) and at least one uniqueKey element that defines a functional key is present.
+Such a parameter is needed whenever access is read\-write (so the Controller might be able to create entries) and at least one uniqueKey element that defines a functional key is present.
     ],
     [uniqueKey

     ],
-    [An element that specifies a unique key by referencing those parameters that constitute the unique key (all of these parameters are single\-valued, i.e.~not list\-valued). \
+    [An element that specifies a unique key by referencing those parameters that constitute the unique key.
+If a key is list\-valued, the value MUST conceptually be regarded as a set when being compared, i.e.~the comparison has to ignore the item order and any repeated items.
+For example, a list\-valued key with the value "a,b,a" would be considered equal to "b,a".

     In CWMP only, for a non\-functional key, or if the table has no enableParameter, the uniqueness requirement always applies; for a functional key, and if the table has an enableParameter, the uniqueness requirement applies only to enabled table entries.

     ],
     [discriminatorParameter
     ],